pontem-network/aptos-core/documentation/specifications/move_adapter/README.md

 of loading.
 Also, transactions are reasonably homogeneous and reuse of code leads to significant improvements in performance and stability.

-The VM in its current form is optimized for Aptos, and it offers an API that is targeted for that environment.
-In particular the VM has an internal implementation for a data cache that relieves the Aptos client from an important responsibility (data cache consistency).
+The VM in its current form is optimized for Pont, and it offers an API that is targeted for that environment.
+In particular the VM has an internal implementation for a data cache that relieves the Pont client from an important responsibility (data cache consistency).
 That abstraction is behind a `Session` which is the only way to talk to the runtime.

 The objective of a `Session` is to create and manage the data cache for a set of invocations into the VM.
-It is also intended to return side effects in a format that is suitable to the adapter, and in line with Aptos and the generation of a `WriteSet`.
+It is also intended to return side effects in a format that is suitable to the adapter, and in line with Pont and the generation of a `WriteSet`.
 A `Session` forwards calls to the `Runtime` which is where the logic and implementation of the VM lives and starts.